WRITE FOR US

 Style

-• We seek clear, direct, readable writing that fits our magazine style–we will edit out formulaic academic writing.
+• We seek clear, direct, engaging writing that fits our public-facing style.
+We will edit out formulaic academic writing.

 • Capture readers’ attention in the lead paragraphs rather than through a lengthy buildup; make sure to make clear the point of the writing early in the piece.